SiloCityLabs/lochnas/README.md

 ## Acknowledgments

-* Thanks to all the creators of the docker containers
+* Thanks to all the creators of the docker containers listed in the compose file.